 His current projects include the syndicated American Home Comfort Study — an analysis of the HVAC-purchasing habits of homeowners that should be of great interest to the home performance industry.

-Alex Glenn has built a 15 year career striving to advance the cause of sustainable housing.
-He’s lucky to have worked across most facets of the construction industry, having served stints as a technical trainer, program developer, curriculum designer, and tradesman.
-Alex also has the distinction of having delivered the first Pecha Kucha presentation ever to a Habitat X conference.
+Alex Glenn has built a 20 year career striving to advance the cause of sustainable housing.
+He lives in Raleigh, North Carolina, where he works as the lead trainer and building scientist for Advanced Energy, one of the most respected energy-efficiency consultancies in North America.
+Alex is lucky to have worked across most facets of the construction industry, having served stints as a technical trainer, program developer, curriculum designer, and tradesman.
+He also has the distinction of having delivered the first Pecha Kucha presentation ever to a Habitat X conference.

 Anna Miller spent several years in the environmental non-profit world, then joined the home performance industry to connect environmental issues with a broader audience.
 She enjoys bringing sustainability concepts to the household level, allowing people to realize health and economic benefits of better buildings while conserving natural resources.
 Anna is currently a building performance consultant for Tonsmeire Construction in Fairhope, Alabama.
 Her responsibilities include residential sustainability audits, team member training, and community relations.